Lithuania

 Education

-Companies can provide or assist with employee development, usually bearing all training or education costs.
+Companies can provide or assist with employee development and typically pay for all training or education costs.

 Flexible Benefits

-For the last three to five years, employers have increasingly used flexible benefits to improve retention, boost morale, reduce sickness and absence, and improve productivity and job performance.
+Over the last three to five years, employers have increasingly utilized flexible benefits to enhance employee retention, boost morale, reduce absenteeism and sickness, and improve productivity and job performance.
 Young employees seek flexible employee benefits and an employer that cares about their health and well-being.

 Gymnasiums